metabarcoding/obitools4-doc/content/docs/commands/alignments/obipairing/_index.md

  3AAAAAADFFFFGGGGFGGGGGHHHHHHFHHHHHHHHGHHHHGHGGHFFHHHCGFHHHHHHHHHHHHHGHHGGFHFFHHHGHHHHBHHHGHHHHHHHXVVJIommmegikl]bVWgVDRXIlbkkVfPSWVWccVVT^ebggjkkCVeWcd1@CF>0/11@11B011F0/0000/00111@@D1111GA01AFGCEEE///0//BAFD0000HGGFAB011B00CBAB11FA1B11>1111@31>111
 ```

- You can confirm that only the description line of the sequences has been changed.
-They are the only ones that start with a `+` or a `-` character at the first column.
-The lines that start with `-` are the ones from the `paired.fastq` file.
-The lines that start with `+` are the ones from the `unpaired.fastq` file.
-Lines that start with ` ` are identical in both files.
+You can see that only the description line of the sequences has been changed.
+They are the only ones that start with a `+` or a `-` in the first column.
+The lines starting with `-` are from the `paired.fastq` file.
+The lines starting with `+` are from the `unpaired.fastq` file.
+Lines starting with ` ` are identical in both files.

- For the two aligned sequences, the tags describing the fast alignment done at first are absent in the `paired_exact.fastq` file, because the [FASTA-derived algorithm](fasta-like) is not run when the `--exact-mode` option is used.
+For the two aligned sequences, the tags describing the fast alignment performed first are missing in the `paired_exact.fastq` file because the [FASTA-derived algorithm](fasta-like) is not run when the `--exact-mode` option is used.

-The second joined sequence pair with the `--exact-mode` as now a very long overlap of 137 bases, opposed to 4 bases in the previous command, but the `score_norm` value is only 0.796, which is much lower than the threshold of 0.9, leading to rejecting the alignment.
+The second joined sequence pair with the `--exact-mode` now has a very long overlap of 137 bases, as opposed to 4 bases in the previous command, but the `score_norm` value is only 0.796, which is much lower than the threshold of 0.9, leading to a rejection of the alignment.